AI Automation

 Share:

 The important question is not "how much does AI cost?"
-The better question is: what manual work is being removed, what revenue leakage is being fixed, and how risky is the workflow if it breaks?
+The better question is: what manual work should change, what operating gap is being addressed, and how risky is the workflow if it breaks?

 Short answer